MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 Previously configured settings that were set to **Not configured** remain as **Not configured**.
 When you create new profiles or edit an existing profile, you can now explicitly specify **No**.

 In addition, the setting **Hide the Virus and threat protection area in the Windows Security app** has a child setting, **Hide the Ransomware data recovery option in the Windows Security app**.
-If the parent setting is set to **Not configured** and the child setting is set to **Yes**, both the parent and child settings will be set to **Not configured**.
-That change will take effect when you edit the profile.
+If the parent setting is set to **Not configured** and the child setting is set to **Yes**, both the parent and child settings are set to **Not configured**.
+That change takes effect when you edit the profile.

 #### How can you prepare?